-- 7. To fold out the boat, the procedure is the same just reverse.
-Make sure though that the various lines are NOT jammed between the wings and the hull.
-Normally when folding out, you can pull the float almost all the way out as the buoyancy of the float is forcing the float out, and always pull by winch the rest also to make the trampoline tight pull the line tight and close the double jammer. - 8.
-In case the boat does not fold or unfold easily, do not use power on the winch most probably some line has simply been jammed somewhere. - 9.
+- 9. Repeat step 2 9 on the other side. - 10.
+Adjust the backstay on both sides by setting it hand tight.

+Notice: The trampolines automatically take care of themselves.
+If the boat stays folded in the water - only pull the float in so the "inside" of the float hull side is approx. aligned with the main hull (trampoline track).
+This is to have enough stability.

+FOLD OUT PROCEDURE

+To fold out the boat, the procedure is the same, just reverse:

+- 1. Make sure that no lines are jammed between the wing and the hulls. - 2.
+Prepare the endless Swing Wing line by the double block on the cockpit coaming (the outer line is for folding out and the inner line is for folding in) check that these lines are not twisted or jammed. - 3.
+Open the double jammer on one side first (release the tension on the jammer before opening, by pulling the fold in line slightly) the float opens part way out due to the buoyancy forcing the float out. - 4.
+Pull the float out while making sure that other lines are not jammed between the wings and the main hull.
+Normally you can pull most by hand and at the end use the winch to tighten the trampoline well. - 5.
+Lock the double jammer again. - 6.
+Pull the slack on the backstay by hand before folding the other side out. - 7.
+Attach and lock the Wichard safety line on the aft/rear wing by the float.
+If forgotten, the boat can collapse while sailing, if the Swing Wing system for some reason get open by the crew by a mistake or fails. - 8.
+Repeat step 2 7 on the other side.

+No persons are allowed on the trampolines, wings or floats while operating the Swing Wing system!

+In case the boat does not fold or unfold easily, do not force it with power on the winch - some line has probably been twisted or jammed, so please check the system.

 Make sure there is no sand or dirt on the sliding wing areas on the floats.
-If you for example just launched or berthed, you should rinse with a bucket of water or seawater over each saddle to clean the surfaces for sand.
-Should the system after some time start squeaking, then use Teflon type spray or similar on the sliding surfaces on the floats.
-Mc Lupe from Harken is good. - 10.
-Take note that the boat is more instable when folded. - 11.
-Do not make sharp turns when motoring in folded position. - 12.
-When motoring in folded position, avoid sideway waves. - 13.
-Only motor in protected areas and beware of power boats that can easy make bigger waves than 20 cm high. - 14.
-In protected areas, max. motor around in 12 m/s (24 knots) of true wind. - 15.
-If you have enough space don't fold all the way in and may leave the float out for fx.
-20 cm (8") or a bit more on both sides as this will make the boat a lot more stable or just fold in one side if needed.
+If you e.g., just launched or berthed, you should rinse with a bucket of water over each saddle to clean the surfaces.
+Should the system after some time start squeaking, then use Teflon type spray or similar on the sliding surfaces.

+Notice: The boat is more instable when folded.
+Do not make sharp turns when motoring in folded position, as the boat will heel more over to one side.
+When motoring in folded position, avoid sideway waves.
+Only motor in protected areas and beware of power boats that can make bigger waves than 20 cm high.
+In protected areas, motor around in max.
+24 knots - 12 m/sec. of true wind.

-Note:
+If you have enough space do not fold all the way in - leave the float out for approx. 20 cm (8") or a bit more on both sides, as this will make the boat a lot more stable - or only fold one side in if needed.

-Regularly check that the Swing Wing cables and lines are OK.
+Notice: Regularly check that the Swing Wing cables and lines are ok.
 Normally, the Swing Wing lines and cables should be replaced after 3 to 5 years - depending on the use of the boat.